ucbdrive/few-shot-object-detection/README.md

 The tool has the following features:

 - Determine the base and novel classes from the provided annotations (for the novel classes only a subset may be used for training).
-- Determine how many instances are available, and set up the $k$-shot $n$-way problem accordingly.
+- Determine how many instances are available, and set up the k-shot n-way problem accordingly.
 - Prepare model structures for novel only and combined base+novel finetuning by adjusting the layer sizes to match the number of classes in the different sets.
-This includes scaling up the number of classes arbitrarily, which goes beyond the current functionality of the framework, that assumes a split of fixed number of classes.
 - If the number of samples strongly varies, set up multiple training problems to make best use of the data, and run multiple fine-tuning steps.

 The tool currently supports annotations in COCO format.
 However, this does not mean that COCO is required as a base model, as long as the annotations are provided in this format.